Here’s How Instacart Platform is Doing Grocery Businesses More Harm than Good

 Today, the risks of depending on those marketplaces are becoming clear.
 Increasing fees, competition for ad revenue, and eroding brand loyalty are a few challenges retailers are facing with Instacart.

 Last month, Instacart filed a confidential draft registration statement to the SEC for its long-awaited IPO.
 A confidential registration allows them to keep their financials away from public scrutiny.
-Commentators suggest the slowed growth, nervous investors, and a massive devaluation have forced this move.
+Commentators suggest that slowed growth, nervous investors, and a massive devaluation have forced this move.
 While the company has positioned itself as an innovator in the grocery delivery space, some industry insiders are noting how Instacart’s much anticipated micro-fulfillment centers with Publix are simply dark stores using their existing picking software.

 With increasing competition from DoorDash and Uber, there’s sure to be more pressure from shareholders to find new channels for growth.
 Instacart’s recent pivot to retail enablement underlies concerns over dwindling advertising revenue.
 While they’ve pledged never to compete with grocers, it’s unclear how much longer leadership will resist that call for change.